oracle/rwloadsim/doc/WORKING.md

 In rwloadsim this can be achieved by a slightly different database declaration.
 Take a look at rwltest2.rwl with the following contents.
-If you need a connect string, you must add it as described previously.
+You must provide your password and if you need a connect string, you must add it as described previously.
 ```
 # Use a dedicated connection as default: